-Furthermore, the Issuer's AGM, held on 22 March 2017, authorised the Issuer, in accordance with Article 55 of the Act on Public Limited Companies, No. 2/1995, to acquire its own shares, up to 10 per cent. of the nominal value.
-The minimum and maximum amount the Issuer is authorised to pay for each share shall be the book value of individual shares, i.e. equivalent to the ratio of equity held by the Issuer's shareholders to share capital, as disclosed in the most recent annual or interim financial statement published before the purchase of its own shares takes place.
-This authorisation is valid until the AGM of the Issuer in 2018.
-Allocation by the Issuer of its own shares purchased based on this authorisation is subject to shareholder approval.
+Furthermore, the Issuer's AGM held on 21 March 2018, authorised the Issuer, in accordance with Article 55 of the Act on Public Limited Companies, No. 2/1995, to acquire its own shares, up to 10 per cent. of the nominal value.
+The minimum and maximum amount the Issuer is authorised to pay for each share shall be equivalent to the Issuer's book value, i.e. the ratio of shareholder equity to share capital, as disclosed in the most recent annual or interim financial statements published before the purchase of own share takes place.
+This authorisation is valid until the AGM of the Issuer in 2019.
+Disposition of own shares purchased by the Issuer based on this authorisation is subject to approval by a shareholder's meeting.